Amersham - Local Area

 Please talk to your Area Manager to find out about current plans and opportunities before you send in any funding proposals.

 When applying for Local Priorities funding there are two forms which can be completed;

-- Non-Transport Local Priorities Application Form, to be completed for any scheme which is not related to transport (e.g. support for vulnerable people, helping communities help themselves, etc.)
+- Community application form, to be completed for any scheme which is not related to transport (e.g. support for vulnerable people, helping communities help themselves, etc.)

 Please review the alternative sources for funding available to you before submitting a proposal.

 Your proposal will be assessed against the following criteria:

 - How well it fits with the priorities for the local area